alimek/react-workshop/docs/day-1/instructions.md

 ### **4️⃣ Handle clicking many card withing hidding time**

-- Introcude context which will store `size` and `cards` for current game.
+- Introduce context which will store `size` and `cards` for current game.
 - Use `gameContext` in **GameBoard** component
 - Render `cards` from `gameContext` in the **GameBoard**
 - Extend **GameBoard** component for `onClickCard` prop.